Student Income Tax Return Guide

 Any accredited university, community college, trade or vocational school, or adult/continuing education class will qualify for some or all of the student tax benefits described on this page.
 Regardless of whether you are pursuing a Bachelor's Degree, a Master's Degree, a certificate, or even a PhD, your post-secondary educational institution and degree of choice will probably be eligible for one or more of these student tax breaks.

-Learn more by reading Publication 970 - Tax Benefits for Education.
+Learn more by reading IRS Publication 970-Tax Benefits for Education.

 What Tax Records Should Students Keep?

 It is generally a good idea to keep records for 3 years after you file a tax return.
-The IRS may select your tax return for audit up to 3 years after you file it.
+The IRS may select your tax return for an audit up to 3 years after you file it.
 There is also the possibility that a new tax break may be retroactively introduced, and you may need documentation to claim it.
 If you don't have much space to store all your records, you can scan your documents and receipts to store them electronically.

 Can I Get Education Tax Credits or Deductions?

-There are two types of education credits that you can claim on your tax return: the American Opportunity Credit (formerly known as Hope Credit) and the Lifetime Learning Credit.
+There are two types of education credits that you can claim on your tax return: the refundable American Opportunity Credit (formerly known as Hope Credit) and the Lifetime Learning Credit.

 How Else Can Students Save Money on Taxes?